 Domestic Relations Orders are nifty tools to utilize at the initial order level when your spouse does not work or earn any other income.
-It can be an effective substitute for a wage withholding order.
+It can be an adequate substitute for a wage withholding order.
 Courts in Texas have even allowed parents to get lump sums of child support from large retirement accounts that their ex-spouse owns.
 Your domestic relations order must be drawn up and submitted to the plan administrator for the retirement plan and must then be approved.

 A key point to understand is that your child will be named the payee under a domestic relations order for child support instead of you.
-It is most sensible to have these payments still flow through the Office of the Attorney General so a record of payment is kept and so that your ex-spouse receives the proper credit for having paid support.
-If you are reading this and have not yet completed your divorce talk to your attorney and see if this is a feasible and worthwhile effort for you to make.
+It is most sensible to have these payments still flow through the Office of the Attorney General, so a record of payment is kept so that your ex-spouse receives the proper credit for having paid support.
+If you are reading this and have not yet completed your divorce, talk to your attorney and see if this is a feasible and worthwhile effort for you to make.

 Domestic Relations Order for arrearages in child support

-To get into a position where a domestic relations order can help recoup past due child support amounts you must first win an order from a judge that spells out the sum of money that is due and owing to you.
+To get into a position where a domestic relations order can help recoup past-due child support amounts, you must first win an order from a judge that spells out the sum of money that is due and owing to you.

 What about child support liens?

-A lien is effective until your ex-spouse pays all current and past due support including interest, costs, and even attorney’s fees.
-Your attorney can, at your request, take the lien and file it with the county clerk for your county so that if your ex-spouse were to try to sell anything or use the property as security for a loan that lien would show up to any potential buyers or creditors that he would like to become involved with.
+A lien is effective until your ex-spouse pays all current and past-due support, including interest, costs, and even attorney's fees.
+Your attorney can, at your request, take the lien and file it with the county clerk for your county so that if your ex-spouse were to try to sell anything or use the property as security for a loan, that lien would show up to any potential buyers or creditors that he would like to become involved with.